minichate/jscs-ember-deprecations/README.md

 - `disallowComputedAny` will warn you if you use the deprecated `Ember.computed.any()` helper.
 See http://emberjs.com/deprecations/v1.x/#toc_ember-computed-any for details.

+- `disallowHandlebarsHelpers` will warn you if you use the deprecated `Ember.HTMLBars.makeBoundHelper()` or `Ember.Handlebars.registerHelper()` helpers.
+See http://emberjs.com/deprecations/v1.x/#toc_handlebars-htmlbars-helpers for details.

 ### Other Ember best practices

 - `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
 See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.